terjeio/ioSender/readme.md

 ## GRBL GCode Sender

+2020-04-17: Alpha 17 release of binary.

+Changes:

+* Resizable UI.
+* Toolbar with file handling tools, display of user defined macros with keyboard shortcuts.
+* Status bar for messages, run time and keyboard jog step size \(jogging with \<CTRL\>+cursor keys\).
+* Keyboard step jogging made available for non-grblHAL firmware.
+Change beetwen step sizes on the fly with numeric keypad `4` and `6`.
+Feed rate is fixed to setting in _Settings: App_ tab.
+* Shortcuts for sidebar flyouts \(use Alt+underscored letter\).
+* Cursor key jogging when jog flyout is active, even for non grblHAL firmware. _No_ autorepeat!.
+* Change step size and feedrate with keyboard shortcuts when jog flyout is active.
+Bound to numeric keypad `2`, `4`, `6` and `8`.
+* [Manually](https://github.com/terjeio/Grbl-GCode-Sender/wiki/Usage-tips) associate GCode filetypes with sender.

+[Spring](https://www.yr.no/place/Norway/Vestland/Alver/Io~105904/long.html?spr=eng) has finally arrived after a long wet and windy period :-), development will continue at a much slower pace from now...

+---

 2020-04-11: Alpha 15 release of binary.

 Added interfaces for GCode conversion \(from other file formats\) and transformation.